 - Slide the baking sheet into the oven and allow the beans and carrots to cook for about 10 minutes.

-- Next, pour the carrots, black beans, seasonings and tomato paste into a large bowl.
+- Next, pour the carrots, black beans, cooked rice, seasonings, and tomato paste into a large bowl.
 Mix well.
 Then, smash the pieces with the back of a fork.

 - Form balls with the patties then flatten out.